Ahmm95/resume/README.md

   [server code](https://github.com/Laybium/laybium_server).
   Download link from Apple App Store: [https://appsto.re/us/zQZYfb.i](https://appsto.re/us/zQZYfb.i)
-- Project 2) Make videos that try to help you immediately and in the future and is given at the right time at [youtube.com/quinnliuvideos](https://www.youtube.com/quinnliuvideos)
+- Project 2) Make videos that try to help you immediately and in the future and are given at the right time at [youtube.com/quinnliuvideos](https://www.youtube.com/quinnliuvideos) in the series *Q, watch this when...*
-- Project 3) Building an open source Artificial General Intelligence called [wAlnut](https://github.com/WalnutiQ/wAlnut)
+- Project 3) Building an open source Artificial General Intelligence based on Dileep George's PhD thesis "*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*" in Python called [wAlnut](https://github.com/WalnutiQ/wAlnut)

-<b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Present</b>
+<b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Sept.
+2016</b>
 - Developing features for new Billing system for all AppNexus' transaction activity using <b>Storm</b>, <b>SQL</b>, and <b>python</b>.
 - Planned out a 1 month project to create new reports using RESTful APIs and an